Internet), Will Travel

 Court-Martials

-Philip D. Cave has represented many people in court-martials, which are criminal trials for military service members accused of committing crimes described in the Punitive Articles section of the UCMJ.
+Philip D. Cave and Nathan Freeburg have represented many people in court-martials, which are criminal trials for military service members accused of committing crimes described in the Punitive Articles section of the UCMJ.
 These crimes include sexual assaults and rape, computer crimes, manslaughter, larceny, arson, drunk on duty, desertion, mutiny, and insubordination.

 For example, under 10 U.S.C. section 891:Art.91, a warrant officer or enlisted member who strikes or assaults a warrant officer, noncommissioned officer, or petty officer while the officer is executing his duties in office shall be punished as directed in a court-martial.
 A guilty finding for any UCMJ violation may result in harsh punishments, including reduction in rank, forfeiture of pay, and confinement.